Superficial Mycoses — MCQs

 A 70 year old farmer, presented to you with complaints of yellowish discolouration of his finger nails for the past 6 months, he also gives history of recurrent episodes of itching in the groin for which he used to take local home made herbal remedy.
 On examination 3 of his toe nails also show similar change with tunneling.
 Which among the following is the best test for rapid confirmation of your diagnosis?

-Which of the following is a dimorphic fungus?
+Which of the following organisms is most likely responsible for this finding?

 Want unlimited practice?